-I have had a lot of dates with my kids at an ice cream parlor.
-Going for ice cream is always a favorite date in my house.
+Going for ice cream is always a win in my family.
 I take them in and let them pick out the toppings; I try to get the opposite of what they order so we can share flavors.
-We sit outside when we can so they can get up, walk around freely, and spill without you feeling pressure to keep them confined and spill-free (because let’s face it, toddlers + sugar= moving all over messy mess).
+We sit outside when we can so they can get up, walk around freely, and spill without stressing you out (because let’s face it, toddlers + sugar= movement and spills).

-This is always a special date.
-My kids love to paint.
+Most kids love to paint.
+Most moms are afraid to let kids paint!
 I pack up paper and paints with snacks, we head outside, and I let them have at it.
-I pull up George Frederic Handel’s “Water Music” on YouTube and play the songs while they paint with watercolors.
+You can pick any classical song, but I pull up George Frederic Handel’s “Water Music” on YouTube and play the songs while they paint with watercolors.
 I am always so impressed with how focused they become when I play music while they paint.

 5. Buckets Full of Berries

 I took my toddler to pick blueberries once.
-I wasn’t sure if he would be into it at all since he didn’t like blueberries at the time.
+It was risky because he didn’t like blueberries at the time.
 I went with the idea that if we tried it and he just wanted to run through the rows instead, I would be okay with that.
-We went and he was hands down my best picker that I have ever taken.
+We went and he was hands down the best picker I have ever taken.
 He was focused on helping me fill up my bucket with berries.
 He even ate a handful without spitting them out.

 6. Meet a Hero

 Last weekend, I drove my toddler to the fire station.
 You don’t have to call ahead and they love visitors.
 They immediately put a jacket, hat, and pants on him.
 They showed him every single facet of the fire truck, let him turn on the lights, blow the horn, and play with ALL the flashlights.
 I loved watching him look up to the people who protect us.